SALE, REPURCHASE AND TRANSFER OF SITES

 VI.
 HOURS OF OPERATION

-A. NOTIFICATION AND BURIALS: The Municipal Clerk shall have a minimum of 24 hours' notice to have a grave opened and set up made for burial.
+A. NOTIFICATION AND BURIALS: The Municipal Clerk shall have a minimum of 24 hours notice to have a grave opened and set up made for burial.
 In winter or extremely cold weather this minimum shall be 36 hours and additional time may be necessary under extreme weather conditions.
-The funeral director and the family should cooperate with the Sexton in this matter.
-No burials will be allowed on Sundays or legal holidays, unless in the opinion of the local health officer such burial will be necessary to protect public health.
+The funeral director and family should cooperate with the Municipal Clerk in this matter.
+All burials will be between 9:00 a.m. to 3:00 p.m., unless other arrangements are made, No burials will be allowed on Sundays or legal holidays, unless in the opinion of the local health officer such burial will be necessary to protect public health.

 B. OPEN TO PUBLIC: The Cemetery will be open to the public every day from 8:00 A.M. and close at 8:00 P.M.

-All burials will have an outer container of concrete, steel or fiberglass.
+All burials will have an outer container of fiberglass, poly or black plastic.

-Burials, Monuments, makers and all revisions as of September 1, 2012 are grandfathered in.
+Burials, Monuments, Makers and all revisions as of September 12, 2020 are grandfathered in.